 Look at your current model: should you find a better solution?

 Think about your existing mortgage model based on your current personal circumstances.
 Which term is most suitable?
-Should you take out a fixed-rate or LIBOR mortgage?
+Should you take out a fixed-rate or money market mortgage?
 Is your existing mortgage model still suitable?

 Have you so far divided your mortgage into various tranches with different terms, to reduce the risk of repayment falling on an unfavourable due date?
 If the terms are over 18 months apart, this kind of tranche solution can have the disadvantage that switching to another financing partner is difficult.
 This is because individual tranches often cannot be transferred.
 Switching a mortgage may be good reason to abandon the tranche model and look for a new solution with your future financing partner.